Joe Willock

-Career
+Club career

 Arsenal

 A youth product of Arsenal, Willock joined Arsenal at age four-and-a-half, having been allowed to play alongside his older brothers.
 He made his first-team debut for the club on 20 September 2017 in the EFL Cup against Doncaster Rovers.

 Willock made his Premier League debut against Newcastle United on 15 April 2018.
 He scored his first senior goal on 29 November 2018 in a 3–0 UEFA Europa League victory away at Vorskla Poltava.
 He then scored his first brace in a 3–0 FA Cup victory away at Blackpool on 5 January 2019.

 On 12 September 2019, it was announced that Willock had signed a new long-term contract with Arsenal.
 On 19 September 2019, he played as Arsenal won 3–0 against Eintracht Frankfurt by scoring a deflected effort to open the scoring in the opening matchday of the 2019–20 UEFA Europa League.
 Willock scored his first goal at the Emirates Stadium on 24 September 2019 after tapping-in Arsenal's third goal in a 5–0 EFL Cup win over Nottingham Forest, set-up by Héctor Bellerín.
 On 25 June 2020, he scored his first Premier League goal in a 2–0 win over Southampton.

 Newcastle United

 On 1 February 2021, Willock joined Newcastle United on loan for the remainder of the 2020–21 season.
 On 6 February, Willock scored in the 16th minute on his debut in a 3–2 win over Southampton.
 After scoring in three consecutive substitute appearances against Tottenham Hotspur, West Ham United and Liverpool, Willock was rewarded with a start against Leicester City, where he was once again on target, scoring the opening goal in a 4–2 win.
 On 14 May, Willock scored in a 4–3 defeat against Manchester City.
 On 19 May, he scored in his sixth consecutive league game, becoming the youngest player in Premier League history to do so at the age of 21 years and 272 days, a record previously held by Romelu Lukaku.
+This was surpassed by Rasmus Højlund on 18 February 2024.
 Four days later, on the final day of the Premier League season, he scored again to equal the club record of consecutive games scored in, set by Alan Shearer.

 On 13 August 2021, Newcastle confirmed the signing of Willock on a six-year contract.
 The fee was reported to be £25 million.
 On 19 February 2022, Willock scored his first goal since signing permanently for the club, in a 1–1 draw against West Ham United.
 The following week, he scored Newcastle's second goal in a 2–0 win over Brentford.

+On 16 March 2025 Joe Willock came off the bench to appear in the 2025 EFL Cup final and become part of the first Newcastle United team to win a major domestic honour in 70 years.
+Willock had scored the team's only goal against Nottingham Forest in the second round of the tournament to help the club to the final.